Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah, you'd do it.

-All the way through to today, we haven't looked back from that
+All the way through to today, we haven't looked back from that.

-and it's been a fucking absolute burn for us more than anything.
+And it's been a fucking absolute burn for us more than anything.

-Way through to today, if you can cast your mind back, mate,
+Way through to today, if you can cast your mind back, mate.

-to February 6, 2018.
+So February 6, 2018.

 New York City to Syracuse.

-Delta Airlines, fairly cheap, not quite as, you know, Ryanair-ish.
+fairly cheap, not quite as, you know,

 They're good, Delta.